FastComments/fastcomments-docs/src/content/guides/installation-framer/items/framer-step-3.md

-The Framer Live Comments FastComments snippet is:
+The Framer Live Comments FastComments snippet is below.

+## NOTE!
+Fill in the variables!

+In the below snippets, after you copy them, you'll have to provide values for `PAGE_TITLE` and `PAGE_URL` near the top.
+This is because Framer adds security measures that prevent custom scripts from seeing the page URL.

 [inline-code-attrs-start title = 'FastComments Framer-Specific Comments Snippet'; type = 'html'; isFunctional = false; inline-code-attrs-end]
 [inline-code-start]